opnfv/functest/docs/com/pres/dockerslicing/dockerslicing.md

 - requirements, the counterpart of [OpenStack requirements](https://wiki.openstack.org/wiki/Requirements), focused on additional OPNFV project needs
-- xtesting which would be declined from Functest (core and ci parts) as proposed in [Functional testing gating](https://wiki.opnfv.org/display/functest/Functional+testing+gating)
+- xtesting which would be derived from Functest (core and ci parts) as proposed in [Functional testing gating](https://wiki.opnfv.org/display/functest/Functional+testing+gating)